How Wi-Fi Positioning Works

 - Wi-Fi positioning serves as a backup when GPS signals are unavailable, such as indoors or in urban areas.

-- It works by detecting Wi-Fi signals and comparing them to a database of known access points to estimate the device's location.
+- It works by detecting Wi-Fi signals and comparing them to a database of known access points to estimate the device’s location, with the accuracy influenced by the characteristics of data communication, such as the configuration of access points and interference with standard network services.

 - This method is less precise than GPS but provides a rough location until GPS signals are restored.

-What happens when your GPS device needs help getting a fix?
+What happens when your GPS device needs help getting a fix with Wi-Fi positioning?

 The Global Positioning System, or GPS, uses a network of satellites in orbit around the Earth to calculate a receiver’s position.
 Each satellite sends out signals with its own position, then receivers take that data to figure out where they are themselves.
 The system is made up of dozens of satellites and designed so that there will be enough to calculate a receiver’s position anywhere in the world at just about any given time.
 More satellites in view means a more accurate location.

 But what if your device can’t get a satellite signal?
-GPS doesn’t work well without a clear view of the sky, whether because it’s indoors or in an urban canyon surrounded by skyscrapers.
+GPS doesn’t work well without a clear view of the sky, whether because it’s indoors or in an urban canyon surrounded by skyscrapers, making it less effective in an indoor environment.

-Wi-Fi positioning works a lot like GPS.
+Wi-Fi positioning works a lot like GPS and is a crucial method for indoor positioning.
 This does NOT require access to the wireless network or provide any sort of access.
 It’s a lot like reading an address from the street.

 If you need to track something that might spend a lot of time without satellite signal, call the experts at BrickHouse Security to make sure you get the right device.